Latest News

 During the same time period, many gas-fired power plants were built, reflecting a much stronger economics as well as operational advantages.

 The difference is apparent in the levelized costs of energy.
-Lazard data shows that the cost of power from a new gas plant is about $64/MWh, compared to $115/MWh with a coal plant.
+Lazard data shows that the cost of power from a coal plant is approximately $115 per megawatt-hour (MWh), while a gas plant costs about $64/MWh.

 When utilities are focused on minimizing customer costs, they have little incentive to select coal.

 The economics of existing coal plants are even worse due to their age, high maintenance costs and inefficiency.
-Government subsidies may prolong the operation of coal plants, but only if they extend?the lives of assets that are already obsolete economically.
+Government subsidies are able to prolong the operation of coal plants, but only by extending their life.

 2. CONSTRUCTION COMPLEX AND RISKY